Abu Yazid: Pursuit by al-Mansur, October 946 – March 947

-Siege of Kiyana and death
+Siege of Kiyana and death, March–August 947

-Abu Yazid fled once more to the Hodna Mountains, and al-Mansur pursued him there.
+Abu Yazid fled once more to the Hodna Mountains.
 The Fatimid troops pursued the rebel leader relentlessly, over narrow mountain paths.
 Abu Yazid's camp was captured and torched, but he managed to find refuge in the fortress of Kiyana (close to the later Beni Hammad Fort).
 Al-Mansur did not immediately attack him there, but instead methodically subdued the surrounding mountains to deprive him of any support.
+The Fatimid ruler demonstratively ordered the construction of a wooden cage for Abu Yazid.

 On 26 April, al-Mansur began his siege of the fortress, with siege engines shipped from Ifriqiya over sea and carried over the mountains.
 The besieged tried repeatedly to break the siege with sallies, but were pushed back.
 In early June, the neighbouring fortresses of Shakir and Aqqar, also held by rebels, surrendered, and on 14 August 947, the final attack on Kiyana was launched.
 After bitter fighting, around noon the defence was broken, and the besieged withdrew to a keep.
 Al-Mansur offered a pardon if they would hand over Abu Yazid, but they refused.
 At dawn on the next day, the besieged tried to break through to safety, but were defeated.
 Abu Ammar was killed, but Abu Yazid managed to escape, only to fall in a ravine and be captured.
 Heavily wounded, he was interrogated by the caliph, before dying of his injuries after four days, on 19 August.

 Abu Yazid's skin was salted and stuffed, to be paraded in public in every town the victorious caliph passed on his way back, sat on a camel and dressed in a tall heretic's cap, with specially trained monkeys pulling at his beard and giving blows to his head.
 Abu Yazid's son Fadl resisted for a while in the Aurès and the area of Qafsa, but he was killed in battle in May/June 948.
 His severed head was dispatched to the caliph, who sent it together with the stuffed skin of his father to Sicily as a warning.
 The ship sank, but Abu Yazid's corpse was washed ashore at al-Mahdiya, where it was crucified and publicly displayed.
-Abu Yazid's other sons, Yazid and Ayyub, tried to continue the resistance in the Aurès, but they too were soon after killed.
+Two of Abu Yazid's sons, Yazid and Ayyub, tried to continue the resistance in the Aurès, but they too were soon after defeated and killed.